mostlyerror/dvu/01_issue_tracker/01_issue_tracker.md

 #### Using the javascript console, users should be able to:

 * Add an Issue with name, description, severity (low, medium, high)
 * Issues should default to "unresolved" status until marked otherwise
 * Issues should be unassigned by default
 * Issues should have an ID field that is unique across all issues.
 * List "Open" (unresolved) Issues, sorted by severity
 * "Close" an issue (mark as resolved)

-* Update a specific Issue's description

-* Update a specific Issue's severity
+* Update a specific Issue's name, description, and/or severity
 * Assign an issue to somebody (this can just be a person's name as a string)

 ### Notes
 It's up to you what data structures to use, what the functions are called,